torvalds/linux/Documentation/filesystems/nfs/client-identifier.rst

 Using Kerberos for this purpose enables the client and server to use the same lease for operations covered by all "sec=" settings.
-Additionally, the Linux NFS client uses the RPCSEC_GSS security flavor with Kerberos and the integrity QOS to prevent in-transit modification of lease modification requests.
+Additionally, the GNU/Linux NFS client uses the RPCSEC_GSS security flavor with Kerberos and the integrity QOS to prevent in-transit modification of lease modification requests.

 Additional notes
 ----------------
-The Linux NFSv4 client establishes a single lease on each NFSv4 server it accesses.
-NFSv4 mounts from a Linux NFSv4 client of a particular server then share that lease.
+The GNU/Linux NFSv4 client establishes a single lease on each NFSv4 server it accesses.
+NFSv4 mounts from a GNU/Linux NFSv4 client of a particular server then share that lease.

 Once a client establishes open and lock state, the NFSv4 protocol enables lease state to transition to other servers, following data that has been migrated.
 This hides data migration completely from running applications.
-The Linux NFSv4 client facilitates state migration by presenting the same "client_owner4" to all servers it encounters.
+The GNU/Linux NFSv4 client facilitates state migration by presenting the same "client_owner4" to all servers it encounters.